ImNotPrepared/MonoFusion/README.md

 | Drop Code | ⏳ Todo | between ICLR and ICCV |

 ## Usage
-Yes we know processing data is a headache, that is why we've got you covered.
-One button press gets you undistorted, synchronized sparse-view data with all the priors you need.
+We understand that data processing can be complex and time-consuming.
+Our solution streamlines this workflow - with a single run, you'll receive undistorted, synchronized sparse-view data complete with all necessary priors.

 ### Get Ego-Exo4D Access